This information is for you if you are considering treatment for symptoms of the menopause.

-Within this information, we may use the terms ‘woman’ and ‘women’.
-However, it is not only people who identify as women who may want to access this information.
-Your care should be personalised, inclusive and sensitive to your needs, whatever your gender identity.
+Within this information we may use the terms ‘woman’ and ‘women’.
+However, it is not only people who identify as women who may need to access this leaflet.
+Your care should be personalised, inclusive and sensitive to your needs whatever your gender identity.

 - The menopause is when you stop having your periods.